 John Edward Lawson is the author of 16 books of fiction and poetry, and numerous chapbooks.
 Over 500 of his poems, stories, and articles have been published in magazines, anthologies, literary journals, and newspapers worldwide.
 He has been called “The forgotten black man of horror,” but he also regularly publishes science fiction, bizarro, mystery/thrillers, and literary fiction.

-John was a winner of the 2001 Fiction International Emerging Writers Competition; in addition to being a finalist for the Bram Stoker Award (2006, Superior Achievement in Poetry) and the Wonderland Award for Bizarro Fiction (2007, collected fiction), other award nominations include two for the Rhysling Award, two for the Dwarf Stars Award, and the Pushcart Prize.
+John was a winner of the 2001 Fiction International Emerging Writers Competition; in addition to being a finalist for the Stoker Award (2006, Superior Achievement in Poetry) and the Wonderland Award for Bizarro Fiction (2007, collected fiction), other award nominations include two for the Dwarf Stars Award, the Pushcart Prize, two for the Rhysling Award, and honorable mention for the 2015 Wonderland Award.

 His hobbies include travel, games of strategy, and collecting Hong Kong comic books.
 He has an intense interest in films.
 During the 1990s he kicked around in the DC industrial-electro-goth scene in the band Dead Letter Office and owned Rack and Ruin Studio.
 He has been involved in the production of numerous short films, including award winners Party Girl and Uberman: An Experiment in Consciousness.
 Director Jayson Densman has collaborated with John for years spawning a trilogy of PoVids derived from his poetry.

-E-Mail: johnlawsonauthor (at) gmail.com
+E-Mail: john (at) johnlawson.org